Nikkei rises as investors buy ahead of dividend deadline

-TOKYO Japan's Nikkei rose as investors picked up stocks ahead of Tuesday's deadline to qualify for mid-term dividends, but gains were capped on global growth fears, fed by weak German business sentiment and lower earnings forecast by U.S. industrial bellwether Caterpillar Inc (CAT.N).
+TOKYO Japan's Nikkei rose as investors picked up stocks ahead of Tuesday's deadline to qualify for mid-term dividends, but gains were capped on global growth fears, fed by weak German business sentiment and lower earnings forecast by U.S. industrial bellwether Caterpillar Inc.

-Companies such as consumer electronics maker Panasonic Corp (6752.T), Toyota Motor Corp (7203.T) and consumer credit firm Credit Saison Co Ltd (8253.T) were in demand as they offer a mid-term payout to investors that hold the stock as of Tuesday.
+Companies such as consumer electronics maker Panasonic Corp, Toyota Motor Corp and consumer credit firm Credit Saison Co Ltd were in demand as they offer a mid-term payout to investors that hold the stock as of Tuesday.

 It was the most-traded stock on the main board by turnover.